-- What would you do if you came across a behaviour you felt was unacceptable? - Does the intention behind the behaviour make a difference?
-For example, sharing a meme because someone is intentionally laughing at you or sharing without realising it was hurtful. - Depending on who it is, does it change how you react and feel? - How does it differ if the behaviour was a 'one-off' compared to something that happens again and again? - How might such behaviours affect how in control you feel about things? - How do you challenge that in a kind way? - Have you ever said or done anything that someone else might have felt was unacceptable? - How does it feel to think about that now?
+- What would you do if you came across a behaviour you felt was not okay? - Does the intention behind the behaviour make a difference?

+For example, sharing a meme because someone is intentionally laughing at you or sharing without realising it was hurtful. - Depending on who it is, does it change how you react and feel? - How does it differ if the behaviour was a 'one-off' compared to something that happens again and again? - How might experiencing such behaviours affect how you feel about things? - How do you challenge these behaviours in a kind way? - Have you ever said or done anything that someone else might have felt was not okay? - How does it feel to think about that now?

-Reflection on this session:
+Reflection on this session

 It is easy to not notice increasingly unacceptable behaviours when they come gradually, one after another.
-Coercive control starts in this way - we get used to not-okay behaviours bit by bit (they become 'normalised'), and any attempt to say how you feel is dismissed and you are made to feel like you are wrong.
-It is possible to not even notice that it is happening, so much so that what behaviours would have seemed totally unacceptable at the start of the relationship feel normal.
+Something called coercive control starts in this way - we get used to not-okay behaviours bit by bit (they become 'normalised'), and any attempt to say how you feel is dismissed and you are made to feel like you are wrong.
+It is possible to not even notice that it is happening, so much so that some behaviours that would have seemed totally unacceptable at the start of a relationship feel normal when you get used to them.